 The creator of The Thick Of It and Veep will deliver the Academy TV lecture on Monday 10 September.

 London, 15 June: Acclaimed writer, producer and director Armando Iannucci will deliver this year’s BAFTA Annual Television Lecture, the British Academy of Film and Television Arts (BAFTA) has announced today.
-The creative force behind BAFTA Award-winning comedies The Thick of It and I’m Alan Partridge will be giving his views on the creative landscape in television on Monday 10 September.
+The creative force behind BAFTA Award-winning comedies and will be giving his views on the creative landscape in television on Monday 10 September.

 The BAFTA Annual Television Lecture is the highlight of BAFTA's public programme of television events.
 Each year, BAFTA invites one of TV's foremost figures to give their personal view on creative excellence in television and their vision for the future.
 Previous speakers include Stephen Fry, Paul Abbott, Lorraine Heggessey, Kevin Lygo, Alan Yentob and Peter Bennett-Jones.